 You can choose any one farm animal here.
 Most students will choose dairy cattle, beef cattle or sheep but you can also choose horses, pigs or poultry.
 You should always choose the livestock animal you know best and have the most interest in.
 If you don’t have your own farm then you should stick with the livestock that your teacher suggests.

-Image You should try to include lots of photos taken by you during a farm visit and try to keep shots taken from the Internet to an absolute minimum.
-It is better to have a poorly taken image that you took on your phone than a perfect image taken from an online search.
+• Image: You should try to include lots of photos you've taken during a farm visit and try to keep shots taken from the internet to an absolute minimum.
+It's better to have a poor image that you took on your phone than a perfect image taken from an online search.
 If needs be you could also leave a gap for a sketched diagram.
 Just remember to label everything clearly.

 In terms of headings you could consider including some of the following headings but again listen to the guidance of your teacher.

-- Animal Husbandry What does farmer have to do to animals throughout their lifespan?
+- • Animal Husbandry: What does a farmer have to do to animals throughout their lifespan?

-- Housing What is the set up?
-When in sheds?
+- • Housing: What is the set up?
+When are they in sheds?

-- Diseases & Health What are the main diseases?
-How can farmer minimise disease?
+- • Diseases & Health: What are the main diseases?
+How cans farmer minimise disease?